cuevascarlos/ClinicalTrials/README.md

     - `text` raw text to do inference.

     - `experiment` (Just for reproducibility interests) The number of the experiment it is aimed to be reproduced "1" or "2".
 It automates some parts of the code that in other case should be changed manually from one experiment to another.
-    If `--experiment "1"` then in `HYPERPARAMETERS_SEARCH` is set to false and hyperparameter optimization is not done.
+    If `--experiment "1"`, `HYPERPARAMETERS_SEARCH` is set to false and hyperparameter optimization is not done.

     To run each experiment with the same hyperparameters it can be done as: